Xohoox/sudo.zsh/README.md

 some really long zsh command
 ```

-Just remembered you'll have to sudo?
-Assuming you have [vi keybindings](http://www.techrepublic.com/blog/linux-and-open-source/using-vi-key-bindings-in-bash-and-zsh/), you
-can now hit Esc to go into command mode, and then Esc+S to prepend a sudo to your long command without losing your place.
+Just remembered you'll have to sudo? you can now hit Alt+s to prepend a sudo to your long command without losing your place.

 Installation
 --------